artuste/angularjs-skeleton-sass/README.md

-# AngularJS Skeleton with Bootstrap SASS/RTL
+# AngularJS Skeleton with SASS

 This is a skeleton of AngularJS application.